angelakdang/datr-515-course-info/README.md

 ## Office Hours
 Every week, your instructional team will hold office hours where you can get in touch to ask questions about anything relating to the course.
 This is a *great opportunity* to follow up on questions or ask for more details about any topics covered so far.

-* Dami's Office Hours - Saturdays, 10AM - 12PM (or by Appointment)
+* Dami's Office Hours - Saturdays, 10AM - 12PM EST (or by Appointment)
-* MJ's Office Hours - TUesdays and Thursdays, 6:30PM - 7:30PM (or by Appointment)
+* MJ's Office Hours - Tuesdays and Thursdays, 6:30PM - 7:30PM EST (or by Appointment)
-* James's Office Hours - Day, Time (or by Appointment)
+* James's Office Hours - Fridays, 3:00PM - 4:00PM EST (or by Appointment)

 Please give us a heads up if you plan on attending any of the office hours!